inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

   }
 ```

-I've omited some declarations, they can be found in the final diff attached at the end of this post.
+I've omitted some declarations, they can be found in the final diff attached at the end of this post.

 # The eternal loop

 Now we're mostly finished with changing the Unreal engine sources.
 There shall be one more change that will save us few more milliseconds, I'll talk about that later because I think it is important to first know what we'll do in the user code.

-When attempting to play sound, an Unreal engine user would normally utilize the [USoundWave](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWave/index.html) object.
+When attempting to play a sound, an Unreal engine user would normally utilize the [USoundWave](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWave/index.html) object.
 But that is the one that suffers from the *warm-up* problem.
 Instead, we'll exploit an object called [USoundWaveProcedural](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWaveProcedural/index.html), in particular, we're interested in it's ability to play indefinitely and in its variable [OnSoundWaveProceduralUnderflow](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/Sound/USoundWaveProcedural/OnSoundWaveProceduralUnderflow/index.html) which is basically another callback called every time the sound thread needs more data.

 For testing purposes, I created a small scene inside the Unreal engine editor, then I created an actor object and attached an *OnInputTouchBegin* event to it.
-Without further ado, here is the corresponding C++ header file:
+Here is the corresponding C++ header file:

 ```cpp
   #pragma once